DilanCF/CMSC412_notes/lecture/Lecture18.md

 Having offline ones

-*watch from 30 min to hear him waffle on about old storage things :))*

 Magnetic disks remain "dominant" for the past few decades
 * Secondary because hey are not connected to the CPU ???